 Select Model

 In the above code we need to set the LLM model we would like the application to use.
-We set the model in the following line.
+We set the model in the following line, which is a crucial aspect of getting started with the selection in the OpenAI Responses API in .NET.

 OpenAIResponseClient client = new(“o3-mini”, Environment.GetEnvironmentVariable(“OPENAI_API_KEY”));